The Major Arcana

 XVIII The Moon:

-Ancient/Modern Examples: Moon Goddess Diana/Artemis, the collective unconscious, portals, gates, lunar cycles, the tides of oceans and the depths of the unconscious.
-The 3 aspects of the Triple Goddess as she relates to the 3 cycles of the Moon; new, full and waning - and of women, (as maiden, mother, crone).
-Movies: City of Lost Children, Mystery Train, Naked Lunch, The Piano, Everything is Illuminated, Pan's Labyrinth and Sex and Lucía.
+Ancient/Modern Examples: Moon Goddess Diana/Artemis, the collective unconscious, portals, gates, lunar cycles, ocean tides and the depths of the unconscious.
+The 3 aspects of the Triple Goddess as she relates to 3 cycles of the Moon; new, full and waning - and of women, (as maiden, mother, crone).
+Movies: City of Lost Children, Mystery Train, Naked Lunch, The Piano, Everything is Illuminated, Pan's Labyrinth, Ghost World, and Sex and Lucía.
 The Moon has a lot to do with the ebb and flow of emotions, intuition and creativity and being drawn into the unknown.
 Surreal imagination and dream work.
 It can mean fear of the unknown resurfacing in dreams.
 The moon is metaphorically seen as the womb which both gives and takes life, so can also stand for being sensitive to the inner knowing of when to bring something into one's life as well as letting something go when the learning or spiritual process is complete.

 XIX The Sun: